Feature Flags: From Concept to Cultural Revolution

 The efficiency of a SQL query changes over the lifetime of a product.
 As the number of rows increases and the access patterns evolve, some SQL queries start to slow down.
 This is why database index design is just as much art as it is science.

-query locally, looking at the query plan bottlenecks, and then rewriting or breaking the SQL apart in order to better leverage existing table indices.
-The query code, once updated, is then deployed to the production server.
-And, what the you hope to see is a latency graph that looks like this:
+Traditionally, this type of refactoring involves running an EXPLAIN query, looking at the query plan bottlenecks, and then updating the SQL in an effort to better leverage existing table indices.
+The updated query code is then deployed to the production server.
+And, what the we hope to see is a latency graph that looks like this:

-In this case, the SQL refactoring was effective in bringing the query latency times back down.
+In this case, the SQL refactoring was effective in lowering the latency times.
 But, this is the best case scenario.
 In the worst case scenario, deploying the refactored query leads to a latency graph that looks more like this:

-In this case, something went terribly wrong.
-For any number of reasons, the SQL query that performed well in your local development environment does not perform well in production.
+In this case, something went terribly wrong!
+The new SQL query that performed well in your development environment does not perform well in production.
 The query latency rockets upward, consuming most of the database's available CPU.
 This, in turn, slows down all queries executing against the database.
 Which, in turn, leads to a spike in concurrent queries.
+Which, in turn, starves the thread pool.
 Which, in turn, crashes the database.

-If you see this scenario unfolding in your metrics, you might try to roll-back the deployment; or perhaps, try to revert the code and redeploy it.
-But, in either case, it's a race against time.
+If you see this scenario beginning to unfold in your metrics, you might try to roll-back the deployment.
+Or, you might try to revert the code and redeploy it.
+In either case, it's a race against time.
 Pulling down images, spinning up new nodes, warming up containers, starting applications, running builds, executing unit tests: it all takes time—time that you don't have.

-Now, imagine that, instead of completely refactoring your code and deploying it, you design an alternate SQL query and gate it behind a feature flag.
+Now, imagine that, instead of replacing your code and deploying it, you design an optimized SQL query and gate it behind a feature flag.
 Code in your data-access layer could look like this:

 public array function generateReport( userID ) {